daveschudel/Fedora-KDE/README.md

 sha256sum -c CHECKSUM_FILE
 ```

 Unless I'm installing Fedora in a VM I ***always*** encrypt the drive.
 I use the standard install options and leave the root user disabled.
 Obviously if you need a specific partition layout set it up here.
+I'd be wary of playing with it for the sake of playing with it.
+The Fedora engineers have done a great job of optimizing everything for the desktop and it would be very easy to *optimize* your system so it runs worse.
+I used to make the swap partition larger but there was no need for it.

+Fedora switched to the Btvfs file system from Ext4.
+I'd leave it alone.
+There are discussions/arguments all over the web about the problems & benefits of Btvfs but like for partitioning, you're best just to leave it alone.

-Anaconda is the Fedora installer.
-It looks different depending on what Spin you're installing.
+The Fedora installer looks different depending on what Spin you're installing.
 For example, the KDE Spin has you setup the user account before installing while the standard Fedora installation (Gnome) has you creating the user after installing.
 I'm not sure why.

 After installing Fedora you'll want to update everything before adding to your system.
+See the [DNF](#dnf) section for more information.

 ```bash
 sudo dnf update -y